 Construction began in mid-2008 on the first LNG terminal in the Netherlands.

-This is a joint venture between Vopak LNG and Gasunie and is located outside the port of Rotterdam.
-Completion is scheduled for mid-2011.
 The initial capacity of this terminal (9 bcm/year) is to be increased to 12 bcm as the result of an undertaking signed by the developers and E.On Ruhrgas.
 The latter company has postponed the construction of its own terminal at Wilhelmshaven (Germany).
 The aim is to supply gas from this terminal to the company’s customers in Germany and north-western Europe.

 Plans continue to build a terminal at Swinoujscie in Poland, on the Baltic coast close to the border with Germany.
 The facility will come into operation at the end of 2012.